mets/METS-schema/v2/examples/README.md

 ## Example METS (version 2)

-The (example METS)[mets2-example-borndigital.xml] has been created by the METS Editorial Board as a complete METS2 example for born digital material.
+The [example METS](mets2-example-borndigital.xml) has been created by the METS Editorial Board as a complete METS2 example for born digital material.

 ## Examples of equivalent METS 1 and METS 2 documents